Azure/iotedgedev/README.md

 **iotedgedev commands**

 - `--version`     Show the version and exit.
-- `--set-config`  Expands Environment Variables in *.template.json and copies to /.config.
+- `--set-config`  Expands Environment Variables in *.template.json and copies to config folder.

 ### Setup Container Registry